larsreed/testdata/README.md

 * `SomeNulls(percent, generator)`: supply both the factor and the generator

+### Unique
+This generator takes another generator as input, and forwards all calls to that generator.
+However, it adds a filter function that remembers all previously seen values and excludes them if they reappear.
+This generator should be **used with caution**!

+1. If the value space of the underlying generator is smaller than the requested number of entries, it will loop forever trying to find a suitable value.
+2. As the number of requested elements grow, memory consumption grows accordingly, as it must remember all previously generated values.

+Apply methods:

+* `Unique(generator)`: supply the generator

+### Reverse
+This generator takes another generator as input, and forwards all calls to that generator.
+However, it reverses the output from the `get` / `getStrings`-functions.
+It does not make sense to use this unless the underlying generator generates sequential values...
+Look for `step`- or `reversed`-methods in the included generator that could make this wrapper superfluous.

+Apply methods:

+* `Reverse(generator)`: supply the generator

 ### WeightedGenerator
 This generator takes one or more generators as input, and selects randomly between them for each value to generate.
 It is typed as a `Generator[Any]`, since it can wrap a free mix of generator types.
 Each generator is given a weight &ndash;  the probability for each one is its own weight relative to the sum of all weights.